-CLASSIFICATION FOR PATIENT OUTCOME

-- 1. No harm (Patient outcome is not symptomatic, or no symptoms detected, and no treatment is required). - 2.
-Mild harm (Patient outcome is symptomatic, symptoms are mild, loss of function or harm is minimal or intermediate but short term, and no or minimal intervention (e.g. extra observation, investigation, review or minor treatment) is required.) - Moderate harm (Patient outcome is symptomatic, requiring intervention (e.g. additional operative procedure, additional therapeutic treatment), an increased length of stay, or causing permanent or long-term harm or loss of function.) - Severe harm (Patient outcome is symptomatic, requiring life-saving intervention or major surgical/medical intervention, shortening life expectancy or causing major permanent or long-term harm or loss of function - 5.
-Child death - 6.
-Adult death - 7.
-Neonatal death - 8.
-Maternal death - 9.
-Still birth - 10.
-Deaths due to hospital associated venous thromboembolism (up to 90 days post discharge) - 11.
-Deaths due to healthcare associated sepsis - 12.
-Perioperative death (occurring 30 days after surgery) - 13.
-Neonatal trauma - 14.
-Obstetric trauma - 15.
-No longer classified as a PSI after investigation
+CLASSIFICATION FOR PATIENT OUTCOME Examples 1.
+No harm Patient outcome is not symptomatic, or no symptoms detected, and no treatment is required.
+2. Mild harm Patient outcome is symptomatic, symptoms are mild, loss of function or harm is minimal or intermediate but short term, and no or minimal intervention (e.g. extra observation, investigation, review or minor treatment) is required.
+3. Moderate harm Patient outcome is symptomatic, requiring intervention e.g. additional operative procedure, additional therapeutic treatment), an increased length of stay, or causing permanent or long-term harm or loss of function.
+4. Severe harm Patient outcome is symptomatic, requiring life-saving intervention or major surgical/medical intervention, shortening life expectancy or causing major permanent or long-term harm or loss of function 5.
+Stillbirth A fetus that had at least 26 weeks of intra-uterine existence but showed no sign of life after complete birth 6.
+Neonatal death Death of a neonate (birth to 28 days inclusive (first four weeks after birth)) 7.
+Child death under 5 years Death of a person from 29 days to the age of 4 years and 364 days 8.
+Child death 5 years and above Death of a person from 5 years to the age of 17 years and 364 days 9.
+Adult death Death of a person 18 years and above 10.
+Maternal death Death of a woman at any time between the conception of her infant and 42 days after the delivery of the infant 11.
+Deaths due to hospital associated venous thromboembolism Death due to venous thromboembolism up to 90 days post discharge 12.
+Deaths due to health care associated sepsis Deaths due to health care associated sepsis 13.
+Perioperative death Death after surgery occurring up to 30 days after surgery